Professor Howard Hotson

 Tim Wade is a current MPhil student at the History Faculty.
 His work centres on ideas surrounding conscience, heresy, and faith in the work of Thomas More (1478–1535).
 More broadly, he is interested in the intellectual and religious history of the early modern period.
 Outside of history, he plays football and is a keen guitarist and an enthusiast of poetry and theatre.

 Helen Watt studied Modern Languages at Oxford and Archives Administration at the University of Wales.
 She has taken part in a number of archival and research database projects, including the Welsh Manorial Records Database Project at the National Library of Wales and the E 179 Records of English and Welsh Lay and Clerical Taxation Projects.
-From 2010–12 she worked with CofK and CAWCS (University of Wales) on Edward Lhwyd’s correspondence and in 2017 calendared Elias Ashmole’s letters.
+From 2010–12 she worked with CofK and CAWCS (University of Wales) on Edward Lhwyd’s correspondence and in 2017 calendared Elias Ashmole’s letters for EMLO.
 After work on a pilot for the Archbishops’ Registers Revealed Project at the University of York, she completed the project to index online the registers for 1576–1650.

 Dr Elizabeth Williamson